The Lampstand and Continual Light

 God requires continual, ordered worship that is sustained by His people and maintained before His presence.

-2 “Command the children of Israel, that they bring to you pure olive oil beaten for the light, to cause a lamp to burn continually.
+2 “Command the Israelites to bring you pure oil of pressed olives for the light, to keep the lamps burning continually.

-4 He shall keep in order the lamps on the pure gold lamp stand before Yahweh continually.
+4 He shall tend the lamps on the pure gold lampstand before the LORD continually.

 God requires continual, ordered worship that is sustained by His people and maintained before His presence.